Alex Oxlade-Chamberlain joined Liverpool from Arsenal on the final day of the 2017 summer transfer window.

 However, one year and two days on from suffering the injury in a tackle, Oxlade-Chamberlain made a return to first-team action with a cameo from the bench against Huddersfield Town at Anfield on April 26, 2019.

-He was an unused substitute as the Reds won the 2019 Champions League final in Madrid by beating Tottenham Hotspur.
+He was a substitute as the Reds won the 2019 Champions League final in Madrid by beating Tottenham Hotspur.